 Sushma Swaraj Passes Away; Anupam Kher, Parineeti Chopra, Swara Bhaskar & Others Express Condolences

 Former Foreign Affairs Minister Sushma Swaraj passed away on Tuesday, August 6.
 The senior BJP leader suffered a cardiac arrest and was admitted to New Delhi's AIIMS hospital on Tuesday evening.
-She remained in critical condition before taking her last breath.
+She remained in a critical condition before taking her last breath.
 She was elected seven times as an MP and three times as an MLA in her political career.
 However, she had decided not to contest the Lok Sabha elections of 2019 due to ill health.

 News of Sushma Swaraj's untimely demise has come in as a shock to the entire country.
 Condolences are pouring in from all parts of the nation.
 PM Narendra Modi took to Twitter and wrote, "Sushma Ji's demise is a personal loss.
 She will be remembered fondly for everything that she's done for India.
 My thoughts are with her family, supporters and admirers in this very unfortunate hour.
 Om Shanti." (sic)